 I asked David Carter at Carter's Marine Service to have a look, and after a few minutes of examining the engine, he explained that black smoke without any engine load (the test stand) could only be one of two things.
 Either the injector pump was pushing too much fuel into the engine, or the compression in the cylinder was so poor that this fuel wasn't being completely burnt.
 Considering the age of the engine, he surmised lack of compression was in fact my issue.
 He checked the engine compression and alas, his analysis was correct.

-David disassembled the engine, and had me take care of getting the cylinder honed and the valves reground (just $40.00 at a local machine shop).
+David disassembled the engine, and had me take care of getting the cylinder honed and the valves reground (very reasonable at a local engine machine shop).
 He installed new rings, bearings, water pump, and anything else needed to restore the engine to pristine condition.
 In no time at all, my engine was purring like a kitten again.

 As you can imagine, the engine situation had suddenly become more expensive than planned and had to be run by the admiral.
 To control costs, I chose to reinstall the engine myself.
 I reinstalled this one after work on a Monday evening and completed the engine hookups the following Saturday.
 As with the starboard engine, the installation and alignment went smoothly and quickly, even with the new engine mounts.

-S/V Catalpa is now running in top form with clean bilges once again.
+S/V Catalpa now has two new engines and is running in top form with clean bilges once again.